Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 Before running the app, you should replace the placeholders with values from the dashboard.
 For the apiKey, use the API Key value from your livestream page in the dashboard.
 Replace the token value with the Viewer Token value in the dashboard, and the callId with Livestream ID.

-Step 3.4 - Customizing the UI
+Step 3.4 - Customize the Livestream UI

 Based on your app's requirements, you might want to have a different user interface for your livestream.
 In those cases, you can build your custom UI, while reusing some of Stream's components and the state layer.